 NI Cartina D No. 3 Policy DDNP1 - Land east of Shelfanger Road and west of Heywood Road (p.36) Response The Council supports the allocations of the site.
 In respect of criteria (e) the Council would recommend that it is reworded as follows: "Development to be designed to include pedestrian and cycle links that improve connections to the existing network and connectivity to Diss Sports Ground.
 Pedestrian and Cycle links should not be limited to the east-west link road but should effectively integrate with existing public rights of provide the most direct links possible."
 4 Policy DDNP4 - Land west of Nelson Road and east of Station Road, Diss; paragraph 111 (pp.38-39) Paragraph 111 refers to the employment allocation not bein taken for ands in the Greater Norwich Local Plan (GNLP).
 The GNLP does not specifically allocate sites in Diss, relying on the D&DNP to make these exisions.
 However, policy 7.2 of the GNLP does refer to the callability 10.0.8ha or land for employment purposes.
 This relates to the retention of an earlier of DISS, 9 and 10 of the South Norfolk Site Allocations Plant 1015.
 Whilst the Council has not previously raised an objection to the reallocation of the site, the Council does not consider that it has access to the reallocation of the site, per se.
 Such a psolution could only be formally made through an agreement of the relevant to encil complete.
 Whilst accepting that (with esidential development or proposed allocation to the north and east of the site, presidential development also be appropriate for employment uses of a type consideration with the neighbouring residential development.
-The cancil is, on refer the tion concerned about the loss of this site for employment uses of a type consideration of the allocation DDNP17 (previously DIS), and the specific employment Policy 3 for Diss Business Park (previously DIS), and the specific employment Policy 3 for Diss Business Park (previously DIS), agoes a subminital way to providing for the long-term strategic employment opportunities and, given the importance of Diss as a Main Town, the Longil considers that the retention of a variety of sites for employment is important to ensuring that policies create the conditions in which businesses can invest, expand and adapt in accordance with paragraph 81 of the NPPF.
-The Council therefore considers that this site should be retained as a strategic employment allocation for uses compatible with neighbouring development.
-The Council recognises that this will reduce the overall number of homes provided for within the plan.
+The cancil is, on refer tion concerned about the loss of this site for employment uses of a type consideration of the allocation DDNP17 (previously DIS), and the specific employment Policy 3 for Diss Business Park (previously DIS), and the specific employment Policy 3 for Diss Business Park (previously DIS), and the specific employment Policy 3 for Diss Business Park (previously DIS), and the specific employment Policy 3 for Diss Business Park (previously DIS), and the specific employment Policy 3 for Diss Business Park (previously DIS), and the specific employment Policy 3 for Diss Business Park (previously DIS), and the specific employment Policy 3 for Diss Business Park (previously DIS), and the specific employment Policy 3 for Diss Business Park (previously DIS), and the specific employment Policy 3 for Diss Business Park (previously DIS), and the specific employment Policy 3 for Diss Business Park (previously DIS), and the specific employment opportunities and, given the importance of Diss as a Main Town, the Language and the specific employment allocation for u The Council recognises that this will reduce the overall number of homes provided for within the plan.
 However, this will not prevent the Neighbourhood Plan meeting its indicative housing requirement provided that the other amendments to sites DDNP6 and DDNP7 that the Council considers necessary are incorporated as recommended.